Live Packet Capture, Traffic Analysis and Deep Packet Inspection

 PCAPng (PCAP Next Generation) is block-structured.
 Each block has a type, a length, a body and a length trailer.
 The relevant blocks for the forensic analyst are:

 The Decryption Secrets Block matters more than any other change.
-Before it, an analyst who wanted to decrypt a TLS session in Wireshark had to ship a sidecar keylog file alongside the PCAP and pray that both reached court together.
+Before DSB, an analyst who wanted to decrypt a TLS session in Wireshark had to ship a sidecar keylog file alongside the PCAP and ensure both arrived at court together as separately authenticated artefacts.
 With a DSB the keys travel inside the PCAPng, hashable as one artefact, certifiable under Section 63 BSA as one electronic record.
 Wireshark since 3.0 reads and writes DSB; tshark can inject keys with editcap --inject-secrets tls,keylog.txt in.pcapng out.pcapng.

 The five-tuple is the smallest unit of network identity that the analyst quotes in a report: source IP, destination IP, source port, destination port, and the L4 protocol number.
 Two packets with the same five-tuple belong to the same conversation; the same five-tuple swapped (src and dst exchanged) is the return half of the same conversation.
 Wireshark's Conversations dialog and tshark's -z conv,ip and -z conv,tcp aggregate by five-tuple and quote bytes and packets each way.